Toffee-Making, Torch Processions and Plygain Singing on Christmas Eve and Christmas Morning

 The Welsh Winter Swim

 Most people spend Christmas Day and Boxing Day in repose or recovery, but hundreds of Welsh water babies also take to the waves.
 Porthcawl has hosted a Christmas morning swim now for over 50 years, while Boxing Day is the day for chattering teeth and icy limbs in Tenby’s North Beach and Cefn Sidan in Pembrey.
-Abersoch, Barry Island, Whitesands, Morfa Nefyn and Saundersfoot also host swims but on New Years’ Day; most events around the country are raising money for charity.
+Abersoch, Whitesands, Morfa Nefyn and Saundersfoot also host swims but on New Years’ Day; most events around the country are raising money for charity.
 Standing on the shingle or sand to cheer people along as the squeal in wintry waves is also encouraged.

 Wassailing with the Mari Lwyd